For a current list of expected lane closures see the Texas Department of Transportation's Highway Conditions Search Tool.

 The project will construct approximately 2,970 linear feet of the Rio Grande Boulevard extension to Cheek-Sparger Road.
 Two side streets will connect the southbound SH 121 frontage road with Rio Grande Boulevard.
 The southbound SH 121 frontage road will be widened to accommodate the entrances to the side streets.
 The project will complete the bridge over Little Bear Creek, provide landscaping and irrigation to the medians, and construct entry features along the southbound SH 121 entry connections and Cheek-Sparger Road.

-City Council has awarded the contract to Mario Sinacola & Sons, Inc. of Frisco, Texas.
-Construction began on January 27, 2014 and is scheduled to be completed in August, 2014.
+City Council awarded the contract to Mario Sinacola & Sons, Inc. of Frisco, Texas.
+Construction began on January 27, 2014 and was scheduled to be completed in August, 2014.
+Due to delays caused by several utility companies, the expected completion date is now sometime in November.

 EL CAMINO REAL WATERLINE REPLACEMENT